Teva celebrates 50 years of ratiopharm / Germany's best-known drug brand turns 50 - Breaking Latest News

 The ratiopharm anniversary online

-You can also find this press release with further facts, information, images and PDFs online:
+This press release with further information, images and PDFs is also available online: https://www.teva.de/presse/pressemitteilungen/ansicht/news/2327-Teva-feiert-50- Jahre-ratiopharm.html

 About Teva Germany